andrewquitadamo/Programming-Spring2016/testing/testing.md

 --

-* We'll use the VcfHeader class we previously wrote as an example.
+* We'll use the VcfHeader class we previously wrote as an example

 --

-* If you don't have a copy of VcfHeader, open a text file called `vcffile.py` and paste the code from below into the file.
+* If you don't have a copy of VcfHeader, open a text file called `vcffile.py` and paste the code from below into the file

 --